Repositorian/DataCarpentry-Humanists/_episodes/00-intro.md

 - Dates as data - beware!
 - Basic quality control and data manipulation in spreadsheets
 - Exporting data from spreadsheets for use in other applications

+Two relevant references for further information about tidy data and spreadsheet best practices we recommend:
+- Tidy Data
+- How to handle null values

 *Overall good data practices*